wikid24/ffxiv_mmd_tools_helper/README.md

 4) Create the joints for between the rigid bodies and configure the joint parameters
 5) Create a joint to attach the rigid body stem to a 'collision-based' rigid body so it stays attached to your model's skeleton

+You would want to do this _after step 8_ on the [Conversion Guide](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/README.md#how-to-rig-a-character-and-get-it-dancing-less-than-60-seconds-my-new-workflow)

 In this example we will go over creating physics for a FFXIV model's hair pony tails, we will use this Au Ra model found in [Sample Video 3](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/README.md#sample-video-3-random-wol---manually-created-hair-physics-testing).

 First thing I will say is make sure **Physics is turned OFF** whenever you are changing/adding bones/rigid bodies/joints on anything related to physics.
 Once you are done making changes, SAVE OFTEN (as Blender likes to crash a lot whenever Physics are involved) and then you can turn Physics ON again.